fourcube/exmetrics/README.md

 This elixir project is inspired by the excellent [codahale/metrics](https://github.com/codahale/metrics) library.

-It library provides counters, gauges and histograms for instrumenting an application.
+It provides counters, gauges and histograms for instrumenting an elixir application.

 ## Usage